Surpassing spectator qubits with photonic modes and continuous measurement for Heisenberg-limited noise mitigation: Results

 Hence, the environmental-noise contribution to the long time dephasing rate can be suppressed by a factor $(1- \eta^2)$, showing that the spectator approach can still be useful even with partial noise correlations.

 Of course, in asking whether spectator based feedforward is beneficial in suppressing long-time dephasing, one also needs to consider the measurement imprecision noise dephasing $\LamImp$.
-The excess dephasing from imprecision can always (in principle) be mitigated by is can always be achieved by using a sufficiently large number of photons $\nbardi$, c.f.
+The excess dephasing from imprecision noise can always (in principle) be mitigated by using a sufficiently large number of photons $\nbardi$, c.f.
 Eq.~\eqref{eq:DephasingRateModification}.

+The efficacy of the spectator mode at mitigating partially correlated noise is not only a long-time limit result.
+One can show that the ideal transduction factor at any time $t$ is $\as^{\rm ideal}=\eta$, and that for this choice of transduction strength the qubit decoherence function is

+where the final term encodes all dephasing due to the partial noise correlation.
+Taking white noise $S[\omega]=S_0$ as an example, the qubit decoherence function is found to be